unclebob/PDP8EmulatorIpad/Readme.md

 ### IO Speed.
 There are three buttons that control the speed of the IO devices.
 There is a `FAST` toggle next to the Reader, another next to the Punch, and a `TTY FAST` toggle below the control panel.
 If these are not set, then the speed of the corresponding devices is 10cps.
 In fast mode they go much faster.
 (See the "Configuring" section below).

 Be careful.
 As with the original PDP8, a fast reader can quickly outpace a slow TTY or Punch.
 This may not be a problem with some of the PDP8 software, like the editor or the assembler.
-However, FOCAL can't handle a fast reader, and you'r own programs will have to deal with it.
+However, FOCAL can't handle a fast reader, and your own programs will have to deal with it.

 ### Auto Reader
 If you enable the AUTO button next to the reader, it couples the reader to the TTY keyboard, allowing you to enter a paper tape as though it were being typed from the keyboard.
 Make sure the `FAST` toggle is not set!
 In `AUTO` mode the reader does not wait for the CPU to read characters, so the reader should be slow in order to avoid overrunning the TTY, and the program.